skasim/horus/README.md

 ```
 pip install emoji
 ```
-Only necessary, if you want to have some fun with emojis in python
+Only necessary, if you want to have some fun with emojis in your python script

 ### Crontab
 If you don't have crontab already set up on your Mac, in Terminal run